jianann92/data_science_projects/Glassdoor_Interview_Sentiment_Analysis/README.md

 Review : 'They have a very extensive hiring process, I had to go through multiple interviews for an entry-level position.
 However, the process for my case was fast, the interview intervals happened in the span of a week or immediately the next day.'

-Actual Sentiment : Positive Experience
+ - Actual Sentiment : Positive Experience
-Model Predicts : Negative Experience
+ - Model Predicts : Negative Experience

-After the model predicts the results, there is still a need for someone to review and validate if certain predictions makes sense.
+After the model predicted the results, there is still a need for someone to review and validate if certain predictions makes sense.
 One example is the one above where the reviewer mentioned that the hiring process was extensive and there were multiple rounds, however the process was fast.
 Perhaps our model picked up more negativity than positivity and as such gave it a negative sentiment as prediction.

 As for the limitations, our model is fitted with sentences that were scrapped from glassdoor only.
 As such, the model analysis is limited to the corpus of texts obtained.
 Any words that are new to the corpus will not be considered when doing vectorizing transformation and prediction.
 Another limitation is that our model is only able to pick up english words.
 If the review is in another language, our model is not able to accurately predict the sentiment.